f-huel/Bit-Maffia/README.md

-# Bit-Maffia
+# Bit-Mafia

-BIT FCM is the Bit Academy (Purmerend) Party Committee, made by Bit-Maffia
+BIT FCM is the Bit Academy (Purmerend) Party Committee, made by Bit-Mafia